microsoft/vscode-docs/docs/editor/integrated-terminal.md

 Navigate between terminal groups using focus next `kb(workbench.action.terminal.focusNext)` and focus previous `kb(workbench.action.terminal.focusPrevious)`.

 Icons may appear to the right of the terminal title on the tab label when a terminal's status changes.
-Some examples are a bell (macOS) and for tasks, displaying a check mark when there are no errors and an X otherwise.
+Some examples are a bell (macOS) and for tasks, displaying a checkmark when there are no errors and an X otherwise.
 Hover the icon to read status information, which may contain actions.

 ### Grouping

 Split the terminal by:

-* On hover, selecting the inline split button.
+* On hover, select the inline split button.
 * Right-clicking the context menu and selecting the **Split** menu option.
 * `kbstyle(Alt)` click on a tab, the **+** button, or the single tab on the terminal panel.
 * Triggering the `kb(workbench.action.terminal.split)` command.